sayaksaha/RandomSessionScheduler/README.md

 - Training - Primarily used to serialize the data.
 Raw format to XML.

 # Is there any sample input file to test the program?
 Yes.
-A sample file is available inside config. https://github.com/sayaksaha/RandomSessionScheduler/blob/master/RandomScheduler/config/SessionDataRaw.txt
+A sample input file is available inside config folder of the project. https://github.com/sayaksaha/RandomSessionScheduler/blob/master/RandomScheduler/config/SessionDataRaw.txt